-Introduce Fuel economy and fuel cost labeling requirements:
+Introduce fuel economy and fuel cost labeling requirements.

 Economics provides a powerful reason for people to purchase more efficient vehicles.
-However, this is not clear unless people know the fuel economy of vehicles that they are considering purchasing.
+However, this is not clear unless people know the fuel economy of vehicles they are considering purchasing.
 Stickers on vehicles at dealerships that clearly state the expected annual fuel cost of the vehicle further illustrate this point.
-Using fuel economy on the Japanese test cycle would be a good start or combining test cycles from multiple countries the way New Zealand does.
-However, to maximize accuracy Tonga could develop their own test drive cycle, perhaps with the DRIVE tool.
+Using fuel economy on the Japanese test cycle would be a good start, or combining test cycles from multiple countries the way New Zealand does.
+However, to maximise accuracy, Tonga could develop their own test drive cycle, perhaps with the DRIVE tool.

 Example: Fuel Economy Labeling, Focus on non-EU Countries